m-parashar/emax64/README.md

 Installation:
 * Unpack the 7z binary archive, preferably in C:\ root directory.
-* Since 20180303, directory name has changed from emaxw64 to emax64.
 * Double-click the addpm.exe file in emax64\bin to create/update shortcuts.

 Recommended: